CemraJC/gulp-mathjax-node/README.md

 Type: Boolean <br>
 Default: `false`

-If `true`, we don't actually know what this does -->
+If `true`, we don't actually know what happens. -->